Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 #### Attraction Settings
  - **Attraction Multiplier** (Float, 1.0): Sets the scaling factor applied to the Attraction.
     - Has a range of \[0.0, 2.0\].
 Upper limit is soft, higher values can be used.
- - **Attraction Remap Mode** (Enumerator, Cube Root): Remap mode used to compute the definitive attraction values.
+ - **Attraction Remap Mode** (Enumerator, "Cube Root"): Remap mode used to compute the definitive attraction values.
 There are 4 different modes that folow different remap methods:
     <ul><li>Linear</li><li>Logarithmic</li><li>Square Root</li><li>Cube Root</li></ul>

 #### Initialization Settings